jgosmann/doveseed/README.rst

 This can either run in a regular interval as a cron job or it can be triggered in some way after new posts have been published.

+**Run this command once to initialize the database before going live because initially all items in the RSS feed will be considered to be old.** (This prevents sending a notification email for all already existing items in the feed.)

 Usage of the REST interface
 ---------------------------